 Promoting — This is where you use the time between permit submissions and permit approval to develop your processes for developing your marketing, staffing, land management, services, and emergency plans.
 The output from your marketing plan will be used to initiate and manage your communication, sales, and customer engagement plans, while each of the other plans will feed into your master race direction plan.

 Directing — This is where you finalize all the inputs into your race day processes for gear staging, onsite setup, event execution, event services, and clean up.
 The output from these activities will feed into all measurements and metrics used to evaluate your race value.

-Let’s start with road map for creating a single race.
+Let’s start with a roadmap for creating a single race.

 You might be feeling a bit overwhelmed.
-This road map work can seem a bit tough.
-Especially if you’re unsure what a road map is suppose to look like.
+This roadmap work can seem a bit tough.
+Especially if you’re unsure what a roadmap is supposed to look like.

 But trust me!
 Doing this work now will give you incredible benefits in the near future.

 Here we go!

 I have a simple way to get you on the right track with diagramming your first roadmap.